SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/06_project_proposals_and_requirements/RAG_and_Code_Comment_Project_Proposal.md

 ## 1. Introduction

 The `phoenix_hypervisor` project has grown into a complex and powerful system for orchestrating our AI/ML workloads.
-As we prepare for a significant refactoring effort, it is crucial that we first establish a deep and shared understanding of the existing codebase.
+To improve our understanding of the codebase, it is crucial that we establish a deep and shared understanding of the existing scripts.
 This project proposes a comprehensive initiative to add detailed, RAG-optimized comments to the entire `phoenix_hypervisor` ecosystem.

 The primary goal is to enhance the clarity, maintainability, and searchability of our scripts and configurations.
-This will not only de-risk the upcoming refactoring but also accelerate onboarding for new developers and improve our ability to troubleshoot and extend the system.
+This will not only de-risk future refactoring but also accelerate onboarding for new developers and improve our ability to troubleshoot and extend the system.

 ## 2. Project Goals

 *   **Improve Codebase Clarity:** Add comprehensive comments to all scripts and configuration files to explain their purpose, logic, and interactions.
 *   **Optimize for RAG (Retrieval-Augmented Generation):** Structure comments to be easily discoverable and understandable by semantic search tools, creating a self-documenting codebase.
 *   **Establish a Knowledge Baseline:** Create a detailed, in-code knowledge base that captures the architectural decisions and operational logic of the system.
-*   **Prepare for Refactoring:** Provide the necessary context and understanding to enable a successful and efficient refactoring of the `phoenix_hypervisor` codebase.
+*   **Prepare for Future Refactoring:** Provide the necessary context and understanding to enable successful and efficient refactoring of the `phoenix_hypervisor` codebase.

 ## 3. Scope and File Groupings

 This project will cover all scripts and configuration files within the `usr/local/phoenix_hypervisor/` directory.
 To ensure a systematic and focused effort, the work will be divided into the following functional groups.
 Each group will be treated as a sub-task.

 ### Group 1: Core Orchestration & Configuration
+*   `bin/phoenix`
+*   `bin/managers/hypervisor-manager.sh`
+*   `bin/managers/lxc-manager.sh`
-*   `bin/phoenix_orchestrator.sh`
+*   `bin/managers/vm-manager.sh`
 *   `bin/phoenix_hypervisor_common_utils.sh`
 *   `etc/phoenix_hypervisor_config.json` (External documentation)
 *   `etc/phoenix_lxc_configs.json` (External documentation)